akarlsten/adamkarlsten.com/content/projects/fora/index.md

 tags: ['NextJS', 'React', 'GraphQL', 'Apollo', 'KeystoneJS', 'Javascript']
 ---

+> More screenshots are available at the bottom!

 A forum platform in the vein of Reddit with user-created communities.
 Instead of the up/downvote system for ranking threads and comments, it instead uses a more classic forum approach with everything sorted chronologically.

 Users create forums about whichever topics they want, which they become owners of.
 They can then appoint moderators, who together with the owner have access to moderation tools (bans, locking threads, etc.) for the forum.